aelfric/ncfl-livedocs/events/pf.md

 find yourself approaching the end of the decision time, you can submit speaker points and a decision without comments and revisit your ballot throughout the rest of the tournament to include your comments.

-If you need, you can complete comments later.
-All comments for Rounds 1-5 must be entered by 8:00 pm on Saturday.
-For Elimination Rounds, please work to have all comments for each Elimination Round on the ballot within 20 minutes of the round ending.

 ### Obligations